Heatblur-Simulations/f-4e-manual/src/jester/combat/radar.md

 ## Dogfight

-A within-visual-range situation is entered by the pilot activating CAGE mode.
+A within-visual-range situation is entered by the pilot activating CAGE or BORESIGHT mode.

+CAGE is entered by pressing the CAGE Button on the throttle, BORESIGHT can be selected from the Jester Wheel.

 In this mode, the radar is automatically boresighted forward and Jester will be able to lock a return.